United Nations Disarmament Commission

 The UNDC, which meets for three weeks in the spring, operates in plenary meetings and working groups, the number of working groups depending on the number of substantive items on its agenda.
 The five geographical groups take turns assuming the chairmanship of the UNDC and its working groups.

 Over the years, the UNDC has formulated consensus principles, guidelines and recommendations (see below) on a number of subjects, which have been endorsed by the General Assembly.
 After 1999 and until 2017, it was unable to agree on any substantial outcome.
-In 2017 it succeeded in adopting consensus recommendations on “Practical confidence-building measures in the field of conventional weapons”.
+In 2017, it succeeded in adopting consensus recommendations on “Practical confidence-building measures in the field of conventional weapons”.
+In 2023, it adopted consensus “Recommendations to promote the practical implementation of transparency and confidence-building measures in outer space activities with the goal of preventing an arms race in outer space, in accordance with the recommendations set out in the report of the Group of Governmental Experts on Transparency and Confidence-Building Measures in Outer Space Activities”.

 The UNDC is serviced substantively by the Office for Disarmament Affairs and technically by the Department of General Assembly Affairs and Conference Services.